wilsab30/FarMar/README.md

 ## Baseline Requirements

 - Create a class for each of the data types listed above.
 Each class should be inside the `FarMar` module.
+  - You should be able to create instances of these classes that know about their associated data file.
 - Create your `far_mar.rb` file which will bring together all classes created in the previous step.

 ## Primary Requirements